 Its members currently number more than 22,000 past students of the School.
-Read more about our Alumni here.
-The OBA provides significant support to the School, ranging from major capital projects such as The Marks Pavilion, and the OBA Outdoor Stage, through to mentoring, support for its members through the OBA Support for Life program, careers advice at Beyond Barker Breakfasts, to clubs for former students including:
+The OBA provides significant support to the School, ranging from major capital projects such as The Marks Pavilion, and the OBA Outdoor Stage, through to mentoring, support for its members through the OBA Support for Life program and careers advice at Beyond Barker Breakfasts.

 Barker's Alumni currently number close to 22,000 members.
 Since leaving Barker, our Alumni have gone on to achieve some extraordinary feats.

 John Rich (1970)

 Dr John Rich is the Executive Chairman and shareholder of London Stock Exchange listed MHP SE, the largest agricultural farming, food processing and poultry producer in Europe which has a large base in Ukraine.
 With an impressive CV, Dr Rich’s experience certainly speaks for itself.
 Currently, John is also a director of four other internationally based companies.

 John’s advice for current Barker students is to “never be afraid to change careers to find what you love.
 You must love what you do in life and always think outside the box when faced with difficult decisions.
 Lastly, never underestimate the power of being multi-lingual.
 Speaking five languages, English, Indonesian, French, Turkish and Russian, has opened many global opportunities.”